Kobeee4/FC-Language-Written-In-C/docs/neural-runtime.md

 FCL includes helpers for matrix arithmetic and neural-network utilities.
 These functions are implemented as native modules in C and operate on the interpreter's list-of-list structures.

+### Note:
+You can write a custom module/package with proper AI stuff.
 Provided modules

 - ai: matrix and numeric helpers